 I really needed consistency with my days.

-It’s not exaggerating to say my 5 days rating is a miniature of how I spend a month, a year or my entire life.
+It’s not an exaggeration to say my 5-day rating is a miniature of how I spend a month, a year, or my entire life.

 I didn’t like the picture of my life at all.

 How Did I Measure and Rate My Day?

 I used the below question and the answer to measure my performance.

 “If I employed someone who did the same work as I did, would I be happy to pay her $20 per hour for 8 hours a day?”